Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps.md

 1. [Deploy Azure Synapse DWH](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=510)
 1. [Deploy Databricks Notebooks](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=474)

+# Deployment of the solution components (Cost Management components)
+Currently the Synapse Workspace product is not mature enough to be fully deployed via Azure Devops.
+Following manual steps are needed after the automatic deployment of the resource in Azure Portal:
+1. Connect to snp-cpd-data-<ENV>-we-01-ondemand.sql.azuresynapse.net with Synapse Workspace Studio or with a SQL client of your choice
+2. Run queries described in /CommandControl/Mcs.Tasmu.CostMgmt.SyA/CostManagementSynapseQueries, with manual steps as described inline

 # Deployment of Power BI Reports
 Currently we are deploying all the Power BI reports in the tst environment.
 A new workspace named “Automation Tst - Tasmu Command & Control Center Dashboards” is created where all the reports are automatically deployed.
 For the automatic deployment, “Power BI: Action” extension is used.